 Few Member States are yet implementing integrated transport and environment strategies.
 Eight countries are in the course of developing such strategies, but in most cases they still need to be fully adopted, funded and implemented.
 Only Austria and Finland have as yet developed an indicator report along the lines of TERM.
 Sweden is planning to do so.
 The Cardiff Process should provide a greater impetus to report on progress of integration at the sectoral level.
-TERM could be
+TERM could be used as a common model for national reporting activities, and will be closely coordinated with these.

-Internationally, there is a growing consensus that strategic environmental assessment (SEA) is an essential tool for integrating environmental considerations into national/regional/local transport (and related spatial) policies and plans.
-SEA would also help to ensure that public and environmental authorities are fully involved in the decision-making process.
+Internationally, there is a growing consensus that strategic environmental assessment (SEA) is an essential tool for integrating environmental considerations into national/ regional/local transport (and related spatial) policies and plans.
+SEA would also help to ensure that public and environmental authorities are fully involved in the decisionmaking process.
 SEA practice in the transport sector is emerging in several countries.
 However, links between SEA and actual decision-making are generally poor, as the legal SEA framework is developing only slowly and institutional barriers hamper its acceptance.